shatha893/Notes3/SPFx.md

     * Custom Actions (CustomAction).
     * Modern Site pages with even our custom SPFx Client side webparts predefined on them (Module).
     * Old Wiki Pages and Web Part Pages (Module).
     * Pre-populated list and library items as part of the ListInstance or CustomSchema, but please do not do it.
 If you ever re-activate that feature the pre-populated data would double.

+## How to open the App Catalog?
+* See this <a href="https://m365x461244-admin.sharepoint.com/_layouts/15/online/AdminHome.aspx#/classicFeatures">link</a>.
+* Then click on Apps.

 <br/><br/>